redhat-nfvpe/auto-kube-dev/README.md

 Recommended: 24 gigs of RAM, and 30 gigs HDD space free in the root.

-This playbook assumes a CentOS 7.
+This playbook assumes a CentOS 7 machine.

 In Doug's case, he spins up VMs for this environment [basically using this concept](http://giovannitorres.me/create-a-linux-lab-on-kvm-using-cloud-images.html), and does something to resize the qcow2 image like: